Chicken tagine with candied lemons, fennel and olives

-When you are preparing a family meal, sometimes it is difficult to get away from the usual dishes of these dates.
-If you want an original proposal, Virginia, author of the gastronomic blog Sweet&Sour , makes us one for that day that will be cheap but very tasty.
-It is a very special lemon chicken tagine, with candied lemons.
+When you are preparing a family meal, sometimes it is difficult to get away from the usual dishes for these dates.
+If you want an original proposal, Virginia, author of the Sweet&Sour gastronomic blog, makes us one for that day that will be cheap but very tasty.
+It is a very special lemon chicken tajine, with candied lemons.

-You already know that cooking in tajine is synonymous with a juicy, tender result and a burst of flavors.
+You already know that cooking in a tajine is synonymous with a juicy, tender result and an explosion of flavors.
 Virginia gives it its special touch thanks to lemon, but also fennel and olives.
 Do not miss their proposals!

-We are almost at the gates of Christmas, and I at least, without having started them, I am already saturated with typical Christmas recipes, full of nuts, foie and large pieces such as turkey, salmon, seafood...
-So here is another proposal much newer, but no less tasty for that, as it has a Moroccan touch that candied lemons and spices give it, together with the aniseed point of fennel.
-A chicken tajine , but not just any tagine, a classic of Moroccan cuisine, which will be equally useful to present at a less conventional Christmas lunch or dinner, as well as for one of those gatherings of friends where you want to show off with something special, but nothing expensive.
+We are almost at the gates of Christmas, and I at least, without having started them, am already saturated with typical Christmas recipes, full of nuts, foie gras and large pieces such as turkey, salmon, shellfish...
+So here is another proposal much newer, but no less tasty, since it has the Moroccan touch that candied lemons and spices give it, together with the aniseed touch of fennel.
+A chicken tajine , but not just any, a classic of Moroccan cuisine, which will serve you just the same to present at a less conventional Christmas lunch or dinner, or for one of those gatherings of friends where you want to show off with something special, but nothing expensive.

-The Chicken Tajine with candied lemons and olives, as I say, is a classic of Moroccan cuisine.
-And what better way to prepare this classic than by using Emile Henry's ceramic Tajine, which in addition to cooking the products in their own juices, and over low heat, allows them to be brought to the table in the Tajine itself , conserving the heat for a long time and with a presentation of 10.
+The Chicken Tajine with candied lemons and olives, as I told you, is a classic of Moroccan cuisine.
+And what better way to prepare this classic than using Emile Henry's ceramic Tajine, which in addition to cooking the products in their own juices, and over low heat, allows them to be brought to the table in the Tajine itself , preserving the heat for a long time and with a presentation of 10.

-In fact, there are many Tajines that are used for cooking, but when it comes to presenting them at the table, they are a bit “lame”.
+In fact, there are many Tajines that are used for cooking, but when it comes to presenting them on the table, they remain a bit "lame".
 This will not happen to us with Emile Henry's Tajine , because it perfectly combines tradition and modernity.
-Preserving the traditional shape of the Tajine, but introducing modern and up-to-date materials and colours, which also guarantee its use in different heat sources without suffering damage.
+Preserving the traditional shape of the Tajine, but introducing modern and current materials and colors, which also guarantee its use in different heat sources without suffering damage.

 Let's go with the recipe that is simple.